Jenjimenez/tech-writing-portfolio/index.md

 # Welcome to My Technical Writing Portfolio

-Hi, I'm [Your Name], a technical writer with experience in user guides, API documentation, and troubleshooting articles.
+Hi, I'm Jennifer, a technical writer with experience in user guides, API documentation, and troubleshooting articles.

 ## Featured Writing Samples
 - [User Guide: How to Use a Password Manager](user-guide.md)